LegendofFantasy/Archipelago-PF2e/worlds/scorpion_swamp/docs/setup_en.md

 - [The Scorpion Swamp companion app](https://github.com/LegendofFantasy/Scorpion-Swamp-Companion/releases/latest)
 - (OPTIONAL) [The Universal Tracker apworld](https://github.com/FarisTheAncient/Archipelago/releases?q=Tracker)

+## Also Required

+- The book, Scorpion Swamp.

 ## How to play

 1. Install the Scorpion Swamp apworld if you haven't already by double-clicking it or manually placing it in the